 Point-In-Time Homeless Count

 YCAP leads the count in Yamhill County, collecting information anonymously while connecting individuals with services they may need.
-Surveys are conducted in several ways, including by calls through 211, county-wide drop-in sites, and county-wide street outreach.
-The most recent survey was conducted on January 25, 2017, with results expected to be released in April.
+Surveys are conducted in several ways, including by phone calls through 211, county-wide drop-in sites, and county-wide street outreach.
+The most recent survey was conducted on January 31, 2018, results are listed below.

 Data is provided by household type (individuals, families, and child-only households), and is further broken down by sub-population categories, such as homeless veterans and the chronically homeless.